krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2016.11.29	- version 1.0 =
+* Tweak			- Not WooCommerce order is created only when PaysonCheckout iframe is initialized.
+* Tweak			- Improved checkout page UI when PaysonCheckout is the selected option.

 = 2016.10.24	- version 0.8.5 =
 * Tweak			- Added support for Flatsome 3.x.
 No need for specific markup for Flatsome anymore.